Support and resources for implementing the refreshed New Zealand Curriculum

 Curriculum Leads

-Our Curriculum Lead | Kaihautū Marautanga service was set up this year to support kaiako and teachers in kōhanga reo, early learning services, kura and schools design quality learning opportunities and experiences for all ākonga.
+Our Curriculum Lead | Kaihautū Marautanga service supports kaiako and teachers in kōhanga reo, early learning services, kura and schools design quality learning opportunities and experiences for all students.

 Changes for school boards